Featured

 Final Takeaway: Should You Source from 1688?

-1688.com is legit, but not risk-free.
-For e-commerce brands, it presents a cost-effective path to sourcing: especially for sample testing.
-But without proper vetting and IP enforcement tools, brands expose themselves to counterfeits, unauthorized sellers, and regulatory risk.
+1688.com is legitimate, but not risk-free.
+For e-commerce brands, it offers a low-cost way to source products, and it works especially well for sample testing.
+Without careful supplier vetting and IP enforcement tools, though, brands leave themselves open to counterfeits, unauthorized sellers, and regulatory risk.

 That’s where MarqVision comes in.
 We help brands monitor marketplaces like 1688, detect infringing listings using AI, and automate the takedown process so your team can focus on growth, not chasing fakes.